Today’s Reading: Job 9-10

 100 PERSONAL WORDS:

-When my great granddaughter, Autumn Neilson, now seven, was about three years old, she rushed to me the moment I arrived at her front door.
+When my great granddaughter, Autumn Neilson, was about three years old, she rushed to me the moment I arrived at her front door.
 She pointed to her second toe on her right foot and told me that she had an owie.
 I bent over, kissed her toe, and prayed that her precious toe would be all better.
 Immediately she broke into a smile.
 Then she took me to the place where she stubbed her toe.
 Of course, I was most sympathetic.
 This special treatment I’ve been receiving from Autumn has been going on ever since.
 She’s been jumping up beside me at every opportunity and giving me cuddles.
 The reason may stem back to when our great-grandchild, Jadice Patterson, first visited from Oklahoma City at six months old.
 Jadice was the focus of everyone’s attention.
 I noticed Autumn’s long face, picked her up, and concentrated only on her for at least 15 minutes.
 It’s a beautiful thing to know that our Heavenly Father can give 100% attention to all His children at the same time.
 That comes with the fact that He is God and “God is love” (1 John 4:8b).

 Yours for learning to run into the Father’s loving arms without delay,